Will-McBurney/cs4720-sp24-uva.github.io/apps.md

 For the report described below, please submit the required information into the associated assignment in Gradescope.

 * 10 XP: App can launch properly into the List Activity
-* 10 XP: Tapping on the floating action button launches the Add New Item activity
+* 15 XP: Tapping on the Add Item button launches the Add New Item activity
 * 20 XP: A new item is put into the list in the correct location after saving
 * 10 XP: Tapping on the checkbox registers the item as complete and it moves to the bottom of the list
 * 10 XP: Tapping on the edit button for an item opens the Edit Item activity
-* 10 XP: The Edit Item activity is pre-populated with all appropriate data
+* 15 XP: The Edit Item activity is pre-populated with all appropriate data
 * 10 XP: Changes Saved in the Edit Item activity are properly reflected back in the list
 * 10 XP: The save and edit buttons work properly on both the Add and Edit screen
 * 5 XP: App does not crash on rotate (you do not need to create a "landscape" layout, just your app shouldn't crash)